Skip to content

 External Antenna

 In order to receive GNSS signals, users will need a compatible antenna.
-For the best performance, we recommend an active, L1/L2/L5/L6 GNSS antenna.
+For the best performance, we recommend an active L1/L2/L5/L6/L-band GNSS antenna for most of our GNSS Flex modules.

 Antenna connection